kingparra/hpfp/09_-_lists/outline.rst

 * 9.1 Lists

   * p1.
-Lists may be used to represent a finite collection or infinite sequence of values.
+What lists are used to represent.
   * p2.
 Learning objectives.

 * 9.2 The list datatype